 Aurélie Dousset: And what about cross-selling KCS training to your ITIL Customers?

 Simone Jo Moore: In essence, the key product of a Support Centre is knowledge.
 And the key global best practice is Knowledge Centred Support (KCS).
 It is a principles-based methodology developed by the Consortium for Service Innovation.
 HDI includes the KCS Certification within its portfolio.
-Each role has significant impact on the creation, structure and reuse of Knowledge.
+Each role has a significant impact on the creation, structure and reuse of Knowledge.
 And Support Centre reporting capabilities hinge on the accuracy of how well these roles understand and apply Knowledge Management.
 So KCS is a naturally aligned methodology to complement the individual HDI role certifications.

 In fact many ITIL processes (including incident, problem, change and release) are strengthened by knowledge management, for a fundamental reason: ITIL tells you the “why”, but not the (very important) “how”.
 So many support organizations that have adopted ITIL will be even more successful if they also adopt KCS.
 That is the thrust of a new collaborative white paper just released by AXELOS and HDI, on the Synergy between ITIL and KCS.